 What amazed us almost immediately was how creative our kids are and how much they can do on their own.
-It has proven to us, what is already known, that kids want to learn and do it very naturally if we take the risk and step back.
-We do more service to our kids acting as their mentors, guides, and coaches as opposed to spoon feeding them information that has no relevance.
+It proved to us, what is already known, that kids want to learn and do it very naturally if we take the risk and step back.
+We do more service to our kids acting as their mentors, guides, and coaches as opposed to spoon-feeding them information that has no relevance.
 It feels risky to give up control, but we have seen that loosening the reins and allowing kids freedom is the only way to let them learn who they are and what they are capable of.

-When we read about Acton Academy in the book 'Courage to Grow' by Laura Sandefer it encompassed so much of what we were trying to accomplish for our kids in our homeschool.
+When we read about Acton Academy in the book 'Courage To Grow' by Laura Sandefer it encompassed so much of what we were trying to accomplish for our kids in our homeschool.
 Our reaction to Acton Academy was, "Could this be even better?
 Could this challenge our kids in an amazing way?
 And could this help not only our kids, but other like-minded families in our community?"

-At that moment, we were so happy with our own homeschooling and by no means looking to start a school, but we could not ignore that the answer to these questions were an absolute 'YES'!
+At that moment, we were so happy with our own homeschooling and by no means looking to start a school, but we could not ignore that the answer to these questions was an absolute 'YES'!